Hjdskes/hjdskes.github.io/content/blog/gsoc-part-3.md

 [gnome-design-team]: https://github.com/gnome-design-team/gnome-mockups/
 [piper-redesign]: https://github.com/libratbag/piper/wiki/Piper-Redesign

 This blog post is part of a series.
-You can read the previous part about the community bonding period [here](/blog/gsoc-part-2).
+You can read the next part about the first sprint [here](/blog/gsoc-part-4) or the previous part about the community bonding period [here](/blog/gsoc-part-2).